-Apples are a popular and healthy fruit that are a big part of American culture and history.
-Through resilient genetic diversity, apples are easy to cultivate and tailor to certain tastes.
-They are also healthy, with antioxidant properties that help protect against cancer-inducing oxidative damage that can lead to various health problems.
+Apples are a popular and healthy fruit, and a big part of American culture and history.
+Apples are easy to cultivate and tailor to certain tastes because of their resilient genetic diversity.
+They also have antioxidant properties that help protect against cancer-inducing oxidative damage, which can lead to various health problems.
 The saying “an apple a day keeps the doctor away” has withstood the test of time because of the impressive health profile of apples.

-But as you bite deep into an apple, reaching its core, you are confronted with something not so sweet: tiny black seeds.
-Unlike the sweet tang of the fruit, the tiny black seeds found in an apple’s core are another story.
-They contain amygdalin, a substance that releases cyanide when it comes into contact with human digestive enzymes, but acute toxicity is rare with accidental ingestion of seeds.
+But as you bite deep into an apple, you are confronted with something not so sweet in its core: tiny black seeds.
+Unlike the sweet tang of the fruit, the tiny black seeds are another story.
+They contain amygdalin, a substance that releases cyanide when it comes into contact with human digestive enzymes.
+But acute toxicity is rare if you accidentally eat some of the seeds.

-Cyanide is a chemical that has gained infamy as one of the deadliest poisons with a long history in chemical warfare and mass suicide.
+Cyanide is a chemical known as one of the deadliest poisons.
+It has been used in chemical warfare and mass suicide.
 Many compounds that contain cyanide—called cyanoglycosides—are found in nature, often in fruit seeds.
 Amygdalin is one of these.

-Apple seeds, as well as many other fruit seeds or pits, have a strong outer layer that is resistant to digestive juices.
+Apple seeds, and many other fruit seeds or pits, have a strong outer layer resistant to digestive juices.
 But if you chew the seeds, amygdalin could be released in the body and produce cyanide.
-Small amounts can be detoxified by enzymes in your body, but large amounts can be dangerous.
+Small amounts can be detoxified by enzymes in your body.
+However, large amounts can be dangerous.

-The Agency for Toxic Substances & Disease Registry says that exposure to even small amounts of cyanide can be dangerous.
-Exposure to cyanide can harm the heart and brain, and even lead to coma and death.
-They add that people should avoid eating the seeds of apples, and pits of peaches, apricots, and cherries.
+The Agency for Toxic Substances & Disease Registry (ATSDR) says that exposure to even small amounts of cyanide can be dangerous.
+Cyanide can harm the heart and brain, and even lead to coma and death.
+ATSDR adds that people should avoid eating the seeds of apples, and the pits of fruits that include:

-Symptoms of cyanide poisoning can occur rapidly.
-They can include shortness of breath and seizures, both of which can lead to loss of consciousness.
+Symptoms of cyanide poisoning can occur quickly.
+They include shortness of breath and seizures.
+Both can lead to loss of consciousness.

 Apple seeds contain amygdalin, a substance that releases cyanide into the blood stream when chewed and digested.
-When comparing the amount of cyanide present in apple seeds with the amount needed to induce death, apple seeds in small amounts do not contain enough cyanide to cause harm.
+However, apple seeds in small amounts do not contain enough cyanide to cause harm.
 However, it is better to spit out seeds to avoid any potential issues.